innavoig23/Binary-Mask-Interpolation-for-Semantic-Segmentation/README.md

 ## **Usage**
 1. Load two 2D binary masks from images (PNGs, JPEGs, etc.).
 2. Apply the `interp_mask` function to generate an interpolated mask.
-3. Evaluate the interpolated mask visually to verify its accuracy.
+3. Evaluate the interpolated mask visually to verify the output.

 The `interp_mask` function can be easily integrated into your own segmentation pipeline, adapting it properly.